DaveSch-gramps/DES-gramps-addons/README.md

 Some addons that may not be ready for prime time!

-Currently set for Gramps 5.2.
+Addons reworked to use the major_version setting for target setting.

+Citations were introduced in Gramps 5.2